 The Flexible Option

 UWM is a leading participant in the UW Flexible Option Program (Flex), a portfolio of online degrees and certificates that are offered in a self-paced, competency-based format.
 Administered through a collaboration with UW-Extension, Flex is designed for adult non-traditional learners.
-UWM’s Flex offerings (B.S. degrees in Nursing, Information Science & Technology, and Biomedical Science-Diagnostic Imaging submajor, Biomedical Science-Health Sciences submajor, an Associates of Arts and Sciences, and an undergraduate certificate in Business and Technical Communications) first enrolled students in January 2014.
-To date, 75 students have graduated from UWM’s Flex Option programs.
+UWM’s Flex offerings (B.S. degrees in Nursing, Information Science & Technology, Biomedical Science-Diagnostic Imaging submajor, Biomedical Science-Health Sciences submajor, an Associates of Arts and Sciences, and an undergraduate certificate in Business and Technical Communications) first enrolled students in January 2014.
+To date, 200+ students have graduated from UWM’s Flex Option programs.

 - EDUCAUSE Review

 - WCET Frontiers blog post “Wisconsin’s Flexible Option: A System Approach to Competency-Based Education”

 - Article on how UWM’s Libraries have supported Flex implementation

 UWM’s U-Pace online instructional approach, co-developed by Psychology Professors Diane Reddy and Raymond Fleming, has garnered four national awards since 2011 and grants from the Gates Foundation and the U.S. Department of Education for a large-scale randomized controlled trial involving 1,900+ students across three disciplines at UWM.
 Instructors at more than 35 universities nationwide have adopted U-Pace.